Table of Contents

 - “Your activities in the health and wellness field remain subject to your education, qualifications, and licensure.”

-Licensed clinicians who are able to order labs, make diagnoses and prescribe treatment will be able to do so using the specific functional medicine labs and protocols I teach in the ADAPT PTP course.
+Licensed clinicians who are able to order labs, make diagnoses and prescribe treatment will be able to do so using the specific Functional Medicine labs and protocols I teach in the ADAPT Practitioner Training Program course.

-Qualified allied providers will gain an understanding of how the lab tests and treatment protocols I teach in ADAPT PTP are used by clinicians and will be able to make nutrition, behavior, and lifestyle recommendations according to the scope of their practice; however, the ADAPT PTP training does not enable allied providers to order labs or prescribe treatment if they are not already qualified to do so.
+Qualified allied providers will gain an understanding of how the lab tests and treatment protocols I teach in the ADAPT Practitioner Training Program are used by clinicians and will be able to make nutrition, behavior, and lifestyle recommendations according to the scope of their practice; however, the ADAPT Practitioner Training Program training does not enable allied providers to order labs or prescribe treatment if they are not already qualified to do so.